klxuyfk/VPMDK/README.md

 ```
 NNP=CHGNET            # Name of the potential
 MODEL=/path/to/model  # Optional path to a trained parameter set
+DEVICE=cuda           # Optional for MACE: 'cuda' or 'cpu'
 ```

 ### Required Python modules